TC-rRodriguez/onboarding/README.md

 We hope this repository serves as a useful tool to enhance your C# programming skills and your understanding of Clean Code and SOLID design principles!

-1. Clone this repository to your local.
+1. Download the .zip file of this repository.
+2. Using your personal GitHub account (not TigerConnect), create a new public repository and share with your team the link to your repository.
+3. You have to copy the project you just downloaded to your personal repository.
+Please version all the same files.
-2. Create a branch with a descriptive name for your coding exercise.
+4. Create a branch with a descriptive name for your coding exercise.
 You can create a branch for each topic (Clean Code, SOLID Design Principles, etc.).
-Do not forget to add your username to the branch name so we will avoid conflicts due to same branch topic for different people.
-3. Work the corresponding coding exercise in your branch, follow the next instructions:
+5. Work the corresponding coding exercise in your branch, follow the next instructions:
     1. In the Clean Code project, you have to identify all the bad practices on the code and refactoring the appropiate changes.
     2. In the SOLID Design Principle folder, you will have a project for each principle.
 Identify bad practices according to the principle you are working on and make the necessary modifications to the code to comply with the good practices of the SOLID principles.
-4. When you complete an exercise, please submit a pull request so that we can review your changes and give you any feedback.
+6. When you complete an exercise, please submit a pull request so that we can review your changes and give you any feedback.

 Let's embark on your journey to write more solid and clean code at Tiger Connect!
 Explore the sample code, experiment, and feel free to share your learnings and accomplishments in the repository.
 Together, we can improve our skills and create higher quality software.